 They suggest more effective and efficient drying technologies for turmeric processing.

-They also recommend that import inspector around the world screen turmeric with X-ray devices that can detect lead and other chemicals.
+They also recommend that import inspectors around the world screen turmeric with X-ray devices that can detect lead and other chemicals.